Walgreens The Thread

 Apply moisturizer after you shower or bathe, while your skin is still moist, and then reapply two or three more times during the day.
 Gently massage the moisturizer into the affected skin.

-Exfoliating is the process of lifting away dead skin cells.
-If you have keratosis pilaris, regular exfoliation may help soften the skin and loosen some of the keratin trapped in your pores.
+2. Exfoliation: The process of lifting away dead skin cells is called exfoliation.
+If you have keratosis pilaris, regular use of an exfoliator may help soften the skin and loosen some of the keratin trapped in your pores.

 There are two types of exfoliation: mechanical (physical) and chemical.